Anthony-T-N/Angry_Window/README.md

 ![support](https://img.shields.io/badge/OS-Windows-orange.svg)

 # Angry_Window
-A fun project involving the extensive use of the Tkinter module to create a small a window that performs various actions.
+A fun project involving the extensive use of the Tkinter module to create a small window that performs various actions.